rebeccanayala/age-calculator/README.md

 # Age Calculator

-This is a simple Java program to calculate age based on the year of birth.
+This is a simple Java program designed as a practical exercise to calculate age based on the year of birth.

 ## Prerequisites